Code-Institute-Submissions/happybean/README.md

 <a></a>
 ### **User Goals**
-- View featured products on the website;
+- View featured products on the website.
-- View, search and be able to easily purchase coffee and related products easily and securely;
+- View, search and be able to easily purchase coffee and related products easily and securely.
 - The e-commerce store has to work well on all kinds of devices like mobile phones, tablets and desktops.

 <a></a>
 ### **Site Owners Goals**
-- View, edit, search, delete products;
+- View, edit, search, delete products.
-- Have an easy and effective user flow so that the user is able to, without obstacles, successfully make a purchase so that the conversion rate is high, shopping cart abandonment rate is low and the number of returning customers increase
+- Have an easy and effective user flow so that the user can, without obstacles, successfully purchase so that the conversion rate is high, shopping cart abandonment rate is low and the number of returning customers increases.
 - Be the “go-to” and reliable place for users to buy their coffee and coffee equipment.
-- To create a community for users in who are interested in learning more about coffee
+- To create a community for users who are interested in learning more about coffee.

 <a></a>
 ### **User Requirements and Expectations**